 Composite decking is a relatively new product and many Montreal homeowners begin to realize it’s many benefits and make the switch to a truly viable option to wood decking.
 Most composite decks are made from recycled wood scraps and plastic – making them pretty eco-friendly.
 They come in a variety of earth-tones and wood colors to match your outdoor decor.

-Composite decks come in a plank form, similar to traditionally treated wood planks.
+Go for a composite deck and get Moving in Montreal . composite decking come in a plank form, similar to traditionally treated wood planks.
 You also have the option now to buy composite deck tiles.
 If you don’t want to completely replace your existing wood deck, you can use these tiles to cover the entire area.